AOSC-Archive/aosc-wiki/developers/aosc-os-package-styling-manual.md

 As many packagers tend to reference or copy build scripts from Arch Linux, please reference the [TODO: AOSC OS-Arch Rosetta Stone](#) for a comprehensive guide on translating PKGBUILD (Arch Linux) into Autobuild3 manifests (AOSC OS).

-# Package Structure
+# File Placements

 AOSC OS, like many other Linux Distributions, expect packaged files to be located in appropriate directories.
-Please reference the table below for our standard of file placements.
+Please reference the *non-comprehensive* table below for our standard of file placements.

 | Types of Files | Appropriate Placements |
 |-----------------------|---------------------------------------|